 Our standards allow suitable retired examiners to be appointed without needing to be registered with a licence to practice.
 You can read more about this in Excellence by design.

-Our standards allow Colleges to determine the nature, role and responsibilities of assessors and examiners.
-This includes deciding whether individuals must be licensed or on the specialist register, which might include recency of practice.
+Our standards allow Colleges and faculties to determine the nature, role and responsibilities of assessors and examiners.
+This includes deciding whether individuals must be licensed or on the Specialist Register, which might include recency of practice.

 In Designing and maintaining postgraduate assessment programmes (p35), we say that colleges should define:

 - 'what professional expertise is needed for in each assessment and when or if particular training is required.
 This should not unduly restrict the range of assessors that can be used, but where particular professional qualifications, experience, credibility or training is necessary, this should be clear'.

 The guidance Requirements for examiners and assessors sets out an expectation that examiners who no longer practise still maintain their licence to practise, but this is not an absolute requirement of our standards.